 An account will need to be created using the RB for Health website in order to help you answer the questions!

-Six finalists will be invited to the 2017 BPSA Annual Conference in Durham where they will have a short panel interview before the winner is announced.
+Six finalists will be invited to the 2018 BPSA Annual Conference in Keele where they will have a short panel interview before the winner is announced.

 This competition will not only boost your CV in today’s competitive job market, but there are some amazing prizes available to be won... remember you have to be IN IT TO WIN IT!!!